maxbarnas/sigkill.dk/writings/guides/gateway.md

     # route add default gw 10.0.0.1

-Finally, you wil probably want to be able to perform DNS lookups on the client, so you should add the IP address of Googles free DNS server to the file `/etc/resolv.conf`.
+Finally, you will probably want to be able to perform DNS lookups on the client, so you should add the IP address of Googles free DNS server to the file `/etc/resolv.conf`.